Village at Breckenridge Homeowners spend $22 million

 Go to Alpine Garden's website for more info about greenhouse building.

-Alpine-gardens.JPGIt's going to snow this week, so I hurried out to Alpine Gardens in Silverthorne to buy flowers to plant my hanging baskets.
+Alpine-gardens.JPGIt's going to snow this week, so, like a glutton for disappointment, I hurried out to Alpine Gardens in Silverthorne to buy flowers to plant in my hanging baskets.

-I want to make sure I can show all my blog readers great views from the kids-alpine-gardens.JPGdeck this simmer.
+I want to make sure I can show all my blog readers great views from the kids-alpine-gardens.JPGdeck this summer, so these are going to be babied, and more will be forthcoming.
 I can't wait for warmer weather.

-I'm always looking for bargains for my clients, and I like the location -- right on Ski Hill Road -- of the little bit 70s, but nicely laid out, with a little yard around them -- Gold Camp Condos.
+I'm always looking for bargains for my clients, and I like the location -- right on Ski Hill Road -- of the little-bit-70s Gold Camp Condos.
+I also like how well the condos are laid out, and that there is yard all around the half dozen buildings.
 So, I looked to see if there were any short sales in the complex and found one.
 Thinking it might be a deal of the week, I checked it out:

 BANK OWNED - SOLD AS-IS*BUYER TO VERIFY HOA*ALLOW 72HRS FOR RESPONSE*SELLER TO PROVIDE 2 YR HOME WARRANTY TO OCC*REO -- Top floor condo w/ vaulted ceilings.
 Great location walk to Peak 8, on bus route, & across from Breckenridge Nordic Center.
 A great value!
 New interior paint & carpet!!

-Well, if you know about how much extra hassle goes along with a short sale, you really like these condos.
-Same price, similar unit and a better price.
-Try these, offered by local Realtors:
+Well, if you know about how much extra hassle goes along with a short sale, but you really like Gold Camp, try these, offered by local Realtors:

 MLS#S370487 $249,000